dotnet/csharpstandard/standard/classes.md

 The *expression* shall be implicitly convertible by an identity or nullable conversion to the type of the parameter.

-If optional parameters occur in an implementing partial method declaration ([§15.6.9](classes.md#1569-partial-methods)), an explicit interface member implementation ([§18.6.2](interfaces.md#1862-explicit-interface-member-implementations)), a single-parameter indexer declaration ([§15.9](classes.md#159-indexers)), or in an operator declaration ([§15.10.1](classes.md#15101-general)) the compiler should give a warning, since these members can never be invoked in a way that permits arguments to be omitted.
+If optional parameters occur in an implementing partial method declaration ([§15.6.9](classes.md#1569-partial-methods)), an explicit interface member implementation ([§18.6.2](interfaces.md#1862-explicit-interface-member-implementations)), a single-parameter indexer declaration ([§15.9](classes.md#159-indexers)), or in an operator declaration ([§15.10.1](classes.md#15101-general)) a compiler should give a warning, since these members can never be invoked in a way that permits arguments to be omitted.

 A *parameter_array* consists of an optional set of *attributes* ([§22](attributes.md#22-attributes)), a `params` modifier, an *array_type*, and an *identifier*.
 A parameter array declares a single parameter of the given array type with the given name.
 The *array_type* of a parameter array shall be a single-dimensional array type ([§17.2](arrays.md#172-array-types)).
 In a method invocation, a parameter array permits either a single argument of the given array type to be specified, or it permits zero or more arguments of the array element type to be specified.
 Parameter arrays are described further in [§15.6.2.4](classes.md#15624-parameter-arrays).